aberardinelli/switchlubeguide/README.md

 ## What kind of lube should I buy?

-First, all the silly things I've heard people say "I don't want to buy real lube, can I use X to lube my switches?"
+First, I've heard people say "I don't want to buy real lube, can I use X to lube my switches?"
 The answer is NO.  No butter.
 No olive oil.
 No vegetable oil.
 No spray lube.
 No vaseline.
 You are trying to lubricate plastic-on-plastic and metal-on-plastic connections.
 You need to avoid anything that corrodes metal or melts plastic over time.

 Here are the most commonly recommended lubes for mechanical keyboard switches:
 * Krytox 205g0